sassoftware/viya4-iac-azure/docs/user/TerratestDockerUsage.md

   viya4-iac-azure-terratest
 ```

-### Running a specific Go Test
+### Running a Specific Go Test

-To run a specific test, run the following docker command with the -r command line argument:
+To run a specific test, run the following Docker command with the `-r` option:

 ```bash
 # Run from the ./viya4-iac-azure directory